aambekar-brown/PET-Pre-processing-Tool/README.md

    ```bash
    git clone https://github.com/aambekar-brown/PET-Pre-processing-Tool.git
    ```
+2. **Set-up WSL environment**
-2. Set-up the required WSL environment, see **Set-up the WSL Environment.txt** for details.
+   - Follow instructions present in **Set-up the WSL Environment.txt** for setting up a WSL enviornment with required packages.
    - Launch the WSL environment:
      ```bash
      wsl -d Ubuntu-20.04 --user <USERNAME>
      ```
-4. Alternatively, download an existing WSL state with all required packages and software suits.
+3. **Alternatively**, download an existing WSL state with all required packages and software suites.
    - Download WSL state as a .tar file from here:
    - Import WSL state as follows:
      ```bash